A K\"ummer construction for Chern-Ricci flat balanced manifolds: The pre-gluing metric

 \subsection{Chern-Ricci flat balanced orbifolds and their crepant resolutions}

-Before discussing the construction, we shall establish some notations for the reminder of the paper, and also use the occasion to briefly recall some known results from literature to understand better the framework we will be working in.\\ Throughout the paper we will denote with $\tilde{M}$ an $n$-dimensional non-Kähler Calabi-Yau orbifold, i.e. a complex orbifold endowed with a holomorphic volume form $\tilde{\Omega}$, with a finite family of isolated singularities, such that it admits a crepant resolution $M$. \begin{remark} A necessary condition for an orbifold to admit crepant resolutions is that the isotropy groups corresponding to the singularities are subgroups of $SL(n,\mathbb{C})$, and for $n=3$ it is also sufficient (see \cite{J}), making it a useful criterion to search for examples. \end{remark} \begin{remark} The exceptional set of a crepant resolution of an orbifold singularity is always divisiorial, i.e. in codimension 1.
+Before discussing the construction, we shall establish some notations for the reminder of the paper, and also use the occasion to briefly recall some known results from literature to understand better the framework we will be working in.\\ Throughout the paper we will denote with $\tilde{M}$ an $n$-dimensional non-Kähler Calabi-Yau compact orbifold, i.e. a complex orbifold endowed with a holomorphic volume form $\tilde{\Omega}$, with isolated singularities, such that it admits a crepant resolution $M$. \begin{remark} A necessary condition for an orbifold to admit crepant resolutions is that the isotropy groups corresponding to the singularities are subgroups of $SL(n,\mathbb{C})$, and for $n=3$ it is also sufficient (see \cite{J}), making it a useful criterion to search for examples. \end{remark} \begin{remark} The exceptional set of a crepant resolution of an orbifold singularity is always divisorial, i.e. in codimension 1.
 Indeed, it is known that orbifold singularities are "mild", meaning that (see for example \cite{KM}) every orbifold is normal and $\mathbb{Q}$-factorial.
-But the existence of a (quasi-projective) small resolution would imply that the orbifold is not $\mathbb{Q}$-factorial, i.e. a contradiction. \end{remark}
+If we now assume by contradiction the existence of a (quasi-projective) small resolution $f:M \rightarrow \tilde{M}$ of an orbifold, and take a Cartier divisor $H \subseteq M$ that is non-trivial on a curve contracted by $f$, we can take $m \in \mathbb{Z}\setminus\{0\}$ such that $mf_*H$ is a Cartier divisor (since $\tilde{M}$ is $\mathbb{Q}$-factorial).
+But now the smallness of the resolution implies that $mH$ and $f^*(mf_*H)$ coincide, giving in particular that $mH$ is a pullback through $f$, which is a contradiction since $H$ was chosen to be non-trivial on a curve contracted by $f$. \end{remark}

 We will also assume that $\tilde{M}$ is equipped with a singular balanced Chern-Ricci flat metric $\tilde{\omega}$, and thus it is worth giving examples of spaces that satisfy our assumptions, in order to ensure that we are working on an actually existing class of spaces.